SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

     - It's creation depends on the scope (e.g. per request in ASP.NET Core)
 - **Singleton**
     - One instance for whole application lifetime
+    - An instance is created on the first request
     - Singleton services **must be thread safe**
     - Services are disposed when the `ServiceProvider` is disposed